-Detention:
+Detention

-Some rule infractions will result in the assignment of morning detention from 7:15 am-8:15 am.
-Detention procedures are as follows:
+Some rule infractions will result in the assignment of after-school detention.

-- 1. Report to the front office by 7:00 am.
-The detention teacher will take all students to the detention location. - 2.
+The detention location is announced each afternoon.
+Students should report to after-school detention no later than 3:30.
+Being tardy to detention will result in further disciplinary action.
+Detention will end at 4:10.

 Detention is served on the date assigned.
 Athletics practice, work, etc. are not excuses for not serving detention.
-Detention students may be given work activities to do in the school as their detention. - 3.
-Sign out in the detention book after completing your time. - 4.
-If afternoon detention is assigned, parents must pick up no later than 4:20 pm, as the building closes at 4:30 pm.
-Students will be given additional detention if picked up later than 4:20 pm and on occasions where students are continuously not being picked up on time, other disciplinary measures besides detention will occur and shall not exclude suspension. - 5.
+Detention students may be given work activities to do in the school as their detention.

+Sign out in the detention book after completing your time.

+Parents must pick up there child no later than 4:20 pm, as the building closes at 4:30 pm.
+Students will be given additional detention if picked up later than 4:20 pm and on occasions where students are continuously not being picked up on time, other disciplinary measures besides detention will occur and shall not exclude suspension.

 Not being picked up on time can also put your status at AR Johnson in jeopardy, and you may have to return to your zoned school.
-This policy will be strictly enforced. - 6.
-If you do NOT notify the office BEFORE you cannot serve detention, you will be given another hour of detention. - 7.
+This policy will be strictly enforced.

+If you do NOT notify the office BEFORE you cannot serve detention, you will be given another hour of detention.

 If you accumulate detention hours that are not being served, you will be suspended.

-Dress Code:
+Dress Code